 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 4th Edition

-- v.
+- transitive v.
 To plan out or oversee the movement, development, or details of; orchestrate: aides who choreographed the candidate's tour.

-- v.
+- intransitive v.
 To specialize in choreography.

 - v.
 To design and record the choreography for a dramatic work such as a ballet